Margauxbalduck/RVVC_metagenomics_swabs/README.md

 ## Analyses

-The Quarto (`.qmd`) files in this repository contain code used for analyses including:
+The Quarto (.qmd) files contain the taxonomic and functional microbiome analyses used in the study, with separate workflows for microbial community composition and microbial functional potential, including:

 * Microbial taxonomic composition
 * Alpha and beta diversity